 Individuals fund health goods and services through out-of-pocket costs.
-This includes co-payment for government-subsidised goods and services, co-payment for the cost of health goods and services with third party payers and meeting the full cost of goods and services (see subsection 2.2.2).
+This includes co-payment for government-subsidised goods and services, co-payment for the cost of health goods and services with third party payers and meeting the full cost of goods and services (see Individuals in Concepts and definitions).